 The nearest rail station is Cromford, followed closely by Buxton station.
 The latter has a bus stop outside, from which buses travel south towards Ashbourne (Bowers 442 service) stopping at the bus stop at the bottom of our site near our fishing lake.
 However, the drivers are usually amenable to stopping opposite our main entrance if requested.
 The bus service runs until about 6 p.m. at approximately 2 hour intervals on most days.
 Our stop is not listed on the timetable but is the one between Biggin Church & Newton House.

 The villages and roads within the Peak District surrounding Rivendale generally do not have footpaths or street lighting and we would not recommend the use of buggies or other small, slow-moving vehicles on the main road.
 However, the former railway lines (now the Tissington Trail about 100 metres from Rivendale’s entrance) offers a hard-paved trail with very slack gradients.
 It is possible to reach Cromford via the High Peak & Tissington Trails, which will also link through to Buxton, Bakewell and Matlock as work is carried out to re-open tunnels.

-Mobile phone signals are variable, with no Vodafone coverage but some coverage with Orange/O2
+Mobile phone signals are variable, with no Vodafone coverage but some coverage with EE/O2

 There is broadband available in the bed & breakfast rooms, café & pub with an initial 30 minute free trial - it has limited bandwidth due to the BT network.
 In the lodge, a higher speed satellite- based broadband is available - but it is currently a paid for service.